 The COVID-19 pandemic has had a negative impact on many children’s activities, social lives and mental health.
 If you’re concerned about your child, read our tips on how to spot the signs of poor mental health in children

-How to help your child stay a healthy weight
+How to help your child stay a healthy weight and prevent child obesity

 Encourage them to eat a healthy diet, including at least five portions of fruit or vegetables a day.
 If you struggle to get them to eat a wide range of foods, check out our article on how to help fussy eaters.